jisotalo/ads-client/README.md

 ## Connecting

 It's a good practice to start a connection at startup and keep it open until the app is closed.
-If there are connection issues or the PLC software updated, the client will handle everything automatically.
+If there are connection issues or the PLC software is updated, the client will handle everything automatically.

 ```js